-- In the ICP cycles (Teach-in submode, Machine operating mode) - In smart.Turn mode of operation
+- In the ICP cycles (Teach-in submode, Machine mode of operation) - In smart.Turn mode of operation

 Each contour begins with a starting point.
 The following contours are defined using linear and circular contour elements as well as form elements like chamfers, rounding radii, and undercuts.